Proton Therapy for Prostate Cancer

 How Proton Therapy Can Treat Prostate Cancer

 More precision means less damage to healthy cells in your urethra, bladder, bowel and sexual organs.
-This can translate to fewer short- and long-term side effects and secondary cancers (which can be caused by treatment).
+This may translate to fewer short- and long-term side effects and secondary cancers (which can be caused by treatment).

 If you have prostate cancer, the radiation oncologists at our proton therapy facility can decide if proton therapy is right for you and tell you more about this option.